shaw1121/javaCore/README.md

 # javaCore
 A study record for java core
+##about a book